Frequently Asked Questions

 Will there be time to complete medical school/graduate school/job applications and to attend interviews?

 We understand that during the Fellowship, most Fellows will be applying for medical school, graduate school, jobs, or other opportunities.
-Though the Fellowship will be fairly intensive, there should be enough flexibility and time to allow you to complete applications and attend interviews.
+Though the Fellowship is intensive, past Fellows have found time in the evenings and on weekends to complete applications, and we do provide time away for Fellows to attend interviews.
 Birmingham has a convenient airport that is approximately 1.5 hours by car from Greensboro, and it has reasonable connections to most major airports.

 Do Fellows have vacation time?